digbmc/dssf-syll/README.md

-# DSSF 2023
+# DSSF 2024

-Digital Scholarship Summer Fellows Program 2023
+Digital Scholarship Summer Fellowship Program 2024

 ## About the Program

-The Digital Scholarship Summer Fellows program is a paid, full-time summer internship opportunity for Bryn Mawr students to learn digital research and publication methods and gain professional experience by collaborating on a public-facing digital scholarship project.
-Over the course of ten weeks, we will explore key issues and methods in digital scholarship, critical making, and multi-modal research through a combination of hands-on work, instruction, and discussion.
+The Digital Scholarship Summer Fellowship (DSSF) program is a paid, full-time summer internship opportunity for Bryn Mawr students to learn digital research and publication methods and gain professional experience by collaborating on a public-facing digital scholarship project.
+Over the course of eight weeks, we will explore key issues and methods in digital scholarship, critical making, and multi-modal research through a combination of hands-on work, instruction, and discussion.
 Fellows will also have opportunities to present their work, create a personal digital portfolio, and learn about careers in libraries, museums, and digital media and research.

 [syllabus](syllabus.md)

 ## Team

-Alice McGrath - Senior Digital Scholarship Specialist

-José Vergara - Project Director & Assistant Professor of Russian

-Bronwen Densmore - Makerspace Coordinator
+Cameron Boucher - Educational and Scholaraly Technology Assistant, Web Development Advisor

-Hilde Nelson - Digital Scholarship Graduate Assistant
+Stella Fritzell - Digital Scholarship Graduate Assistant, DSSF Assistant Director

-Sean Keenan - Educational Technology Specialist
+Sean Keenan - Educational Technology Specialist, Project Manager

-Soaad Elbahwati - Educational & Scholarly Technology Specialist
+Alice McGrath - Senior Digital Scholarship Specialist, DSSF Director

+Digital Scholarship Summer Fellows:
+- Isbah Ameer
+- Emma Dermansky
+- Nada Elshafey
+- Anna Nguyen
+- Fiona Shen